MakeItHackin/L33TBadge/README.md

 https://youtu.be/m43cauS7Rvk

 ## INSTRUCTIONS:
-Download the attached PDF for instructions.
+Missing a part?
+Send me a message on Github, Twitter, Mastodon, Instagram Download the attached PDF for instructions.
 Please watch YouTube video tutorial.
 Soldering supplies and equipment will be available in the Hardware Hacking Village.